Fab-in-a-Box 3D Printed Dice: Exploration – SCOPES-DF

 Proud vs recessed features

-Larger unit: Could be interwoven into a larger unit about accessibility, where learners can (re)design board games, in general or for someone with a disability.
+Larger unit: This could be woven into a larger unit about accessibility, where learners can (re)design board games, in general, or for someone with a disability.

-Design a personalized dice (3D design / CAD)
+Design a personalized die (3D design / CAD)

 Slice file for 3D printing (design)